figo-connect/ios-sdk/README.md

 ## Installation

-### Manually
+### Submodule

-* Add figo as a git submodule by running the following command:
+* To add figo as a git submodule by running the following command:

 	`git submodule add https://github.com/figome/ios-sdk.git`
 * Open the new folder and drag the Figo.xcodeproj into the Project Navigator of your application's Xcode project.